nimishjha/chromakeys/README.md

 The plugin comes with a range of pre-selected palettes.
 Or if you prefer to make your own, use the `RandomPalette` function to generate color schemes until you find a palette you like, then switch to the `Custom` function (It's right next to the `RandomPalette` function, so if you're using the default bindings you just need to press `Alt-2`.).
 You can then generate color schemes using that palette.

+To select a saturation range for the generated colors, use `ckNextSaturationOption` (Alt-F8).
+Or use the `ckSetMinSaturation` and `ckSetMaxSaturation` commands.

 If you prefer to set the custom palette hues manually, or if you want more than two base hues, you can use the command `ckCustomPaletteSetHues <hue1> <hue2> ... <hueN>`.

 ## Concepts

+When generating entire color schemes, you select a palette (or a palette generator function) and press `F8` until you get a color scheme you like.

-Essentially, you choose a scope (a highlight group), and adjust its color.
+When creating color schemes manually, you choose a scope (a highlight group), and adjust its color.
 There are four special scopes:

 - `base`: This sets the base color.
 If you're creating a color scheme manually (as opposed to using the palettes), this is the first scope you need to set.
 - `all`: This applies the command to all scopes.
 Useful if you want to adjust the hue/saturation/lightness of the entire scheme.
 - `allExceptFgDefault`: This adjusts everything but the foreground scope color (and the scope colors derived from it - see below).
-- `allExceptFgDefaultAsOne`: Same as allExceptFgDefault, but it changes all the affected scopes in lockstep.
+- `allExceptFgDefaultAsOne`: Same as `allExceptFgDefault`, but it changes all the affected scopes in lockstep.

 ### Derived scope colors